 Plans for a joint Sixth Form, serving both students from St Andrew's and Rushmoor Schools came to fruition in September 2016 with the opening of the new Joint Sixth Form in Fenwick House, adjacent to the Rushmoor site.
-A wide range of "A" level subjects is offered to attract students from both schools as well as students from other local schools who may find the smaller, more focused environment of the

-School attractive.
-Students have settled well, with encouraging numbers of students enrolled and the "A" levels achieved by our first cohorts were very encouraging, with all students achieving their preferred next educational or career step.
+A wide range of "A" level subjects and more recently the Cambridge Technical courses are offered to attract students from both schools as well as students from other local schools who may find the smaller, more focused environment of the School attractive.
+Students have settled well, with encouraging numbers of students enrolled and the results achieved by our first cohorts have been very encouraging, with all students achieving their preferred next educational or career step.